uchicago-2025-capp30122/30122-project-wealthspread/milestones/milestone3.md

 Our Portfolio Diversification Tool currently consists of **four** completed Python programs and one planned program for data collection, analysis, and visualization.

 The data collection system has been built with comprehensive functionality for gathering S&P 500 company information.
 We have created a web scraping system that collects data from multiple sources, ensuring data accuracy and completeness.
 The TwelveData API integration has been implemented with an efficient caching system that properly manages rate limits of 800 calls per day and 8 calls per minute.
 This system successfully retrieves and stores 5-year historical price data for all S&P 500 companies.
-Additionally, we have implemented ESG data collection, providing sustainability metrics for portfolio analysis.
+Additionally, we are in the process of implementing ESG data collection, providing sustainability metrics for portfolio analysis.

 ### 1. Web Scraping Implementations